Buckden, Cambridgeshire: Public services

 The Cambridgeshire and Peterborough Fire Authority is responsible for providing fire and rescue services to a region that includes Buckden.
-Its headquarters are in Brampton; the nearest 24-hour fire station is at Huntingdon.
+Its headquarters are in Brampton; the nearest 24-hour fire station is in Huntingdon.

 Cambridgeshire Constabulary provides law enforcement in the county.
-The nearest police station is at Huntingdon.
+The nearest police station is in Huntingdon.
 In the 12 months from December 2014 to November 2015, 117 street crimes were reported within a 1 mi radius of Church Street, Buckden – an average of just under 10 per month.
 The most frequent crime was anti-social behaviour.
 A Neighbourhood Watch Scheme has operated since before 1998.